curi/fi/docs/_posts/2020-08-16-thought-backlog.md

   - sk8er boi

 - standard nomenclature for FI posts about flagging stuff you
   - overreaching - label for full post
   - social signal / social dynamics / static meme - for particular statements or sentences; jokes, all jokes?
-  - not all jokes; e.g. "a preposition is fine to end a sentence with"
+    - not all jokes; some are fine e.g. "a preposition is fine to end a sentence with"
   - self grading of quality